 The Lower Wapato Creek Habitat is located at 1131 E Alexander Ave. in Tacoma (between 12th Street East and State Route 509 near Alexander Avenue).

 The project will re-establish stream and wetland habitat on approximately 20 acres of tidally influenced estuary and fish bearing stream.
 This type of habitat is very limited within Commencement Bay and is a high priority for restoration.
-This project will improve habitat on lower Wapato Creek, which will augment the Puyallup Tribe of Indian’s fish and wetland habitat site constructed up stream near Freeman Road.
+This project will improve habitat on lower Wapato Creek, which will augment the PTOI’s fish and wetland habitat site constructed up stream near Freeman Road.

 The purpose of this project is to provide advance or concurrent mitigation for future unavoidable wetland impacts on Port-owned properties and for non-endangered species act (non-ESA) fish/habitat impacts to Wapato Creek (downstream of the site).